Open-ForBC/OpenForBC-Benchmark/benchmarks/blender_benchmark/README.md

 |  2.82            |   ✅   |     ✅    |      ✅   |   ✅  |          ✅        |    ✅    |
 ---------------------------------------------------------------------------------------------

+### Devices supported:
+✅ CPU
+✅ GPU (Tested:CUDA)

+The Benchmark has been hardcoded to run on GPU due to this software being a GPU benchmark.

 Official Blender Benchmark CLI [docs](bin/README.txt).